dr460nf1r3/dr460nixed/docs/src/installer.md

 - username

 The installer may only install by wiping the destination disk, custom partition layouts are currently unsupported.
+This guide currently requires an EFI-booted system as `systemd-boot` is used as bootloader.
+[Nix command](https://nixos.wiki/wiki/Nix_command) and [flakes](https://nixos.wiki/wiki/flakes) need to be enabled.

 To begin, simply run the installer: